slub/mets-mods2tei/README.md

   METS: File containing or URL pointing to the METS/MODS XML to be converted

+  Parse given METS and its meta-data, and convert it to TEI.

+  If `--ocr` is given, then also read the ALTO full-text files from the fileGrp in `--text-group`, and convert page contents accordingly (in physical order).
+Decorate page boundaries with image and page numbers, and reference the corresponding base image files from `--img-group`.

+  Output XML to `--output (use '-' for stdout), log to stderr.`

 Options:
-  -o, --ocr                       Serialize OCR into resulting TEI -T, --text-group TEXT           File group which contains the full text -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
+  -O, --output FILENAME           File path to write TEI output to -o, --ocr                       Serialize OCR into resulting TEI -T, --text-group TEXT           File group which contains the full-text -I, --img-group TEXT            File group which contains the images -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
-  --help                          Show this message and exit.
+  -h, --help                      Show this message and exit.
 ```

 It reads METS XML via URL or file argument and prints the resulting TEI,